-Conclusions on the grouping of substances and read-across approach
+Conclusions on the read-across approach

-As explained above, you have not established that relevant properties of the Substance can be predicted from data on the analogue substance.
+Based on the above considerations we conclude that you have not provided adequate and reliable information to demonstrate that the proposed read-across approach is plausible for the endpoints in consideration.
 Therefore, your adaptation does not comply with the general rules of adaptation as set out in Annex XI, Section 1.5. and your grouping and read-across approach is rejected.